This is a soft and moist pudding with morsels of melty chocolate in between and a chocolate sauce.

 METHOD

-- Preheat your oven to 160 degrees Celcius.
+- Preheat the oven: Preheat your oven to 160 degrees Celcius.
 Grease a baking dish, measuring 30cm x 20cm x 6cm with some butter.
 Make sure it is not too large, or the sauce will dry up as it bakes in the oven.

-- Stir in the roughly chopped chocolate and place into the greased dish, levelling out the top.
+- Add chocolate and place in a bowl: Stir in the roughly chopped chocolate and place into the greased dish, levelling out the top.

 CHOCOLATE SAUCE